Jeed0/Jeed0/README.md

 ## Hi there 👋

-I'm Julien, aka Jeedo, web developper with react.js speciality.
+I'm Julien, aka Jeedo.
-Currently I am studying python.
+I'm fullstack web developer with react.js for the front and symfony for the back.

-I'm french and i live in Madinina (Caribbean Island).
+I am also passionate about cybersecurity

-I read French, Creole, English and a little Russian.
+I speak in French, English & Russian.

-## Connect with me:
+## You can connect with me:

 <div>
     <a color="grey" href="https://github.com/Jeed0" target="_blank" >